 Anna Pavlova – La Mort du Cygne (The Dying Swan) by Sir John Lavery (1911).
 Glasgow Museum.

 Link to an old film of Anna Pavlova performing the Dying Swan. https://vimeo.com/11310374

 Blue Plaque – “Anna Pavlova lived here 1912-1931” – 6 Ivy House, North End Rd, London.

-A statue of the ballerina Anna Pavlova sits on top of the Victoria Palace theatre (opposite Victoria Station) London.
+A statue of the ballerina Anna Pavlova sits on top of the Victoria Palace Theatre (opposite Victoria Station) in London.

 In 2006 the Sculptor Harry Franchetti was commissioned to create a replica of the original which he did from a photo of the original.

 Dr. Tempest Anderson (1846-1913) was an ophthalmic surgeon (eye disease) from the City of York, UK.